sunpochin/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I download 11 German traffic signs .jpg files, here are five German traffic signs that I found on the web:
+I download 11 German traffic sign .jpg files:

 1. ![alt text][german-1]
 2. ![alt text][german-2]